eakoriakin/ionic-selectable/README.md

 An Ionic component similar to [Ionic Select](https://ionicframework.com/docs/api/components/select/Select/), that allows to search items, including async search, infinite scrolling and more.

+## `@ionic-selectable/core` for Vanilla JS
+## `@ionic-selectable/angular` for Angular
+- Made with stencil
+- Web components
+- Suport for Vainilla JS
+- Suport for Angular
+- Other frameworks support is coming!!!

 ![iOS Demo](images/demo.gif)

 # Contents